Detection under Privileged Information: Privileged Information Detection

-We learn a privileged model $f_s \in F_s$ by using the privileged samples.
-We then compute the soft labels by applying the softmax function (\ie normalized exponential) $s_{i} = \sigma(f_s (x^{*}_{i})/{T})$.
+We learn a privileged model $f_s \in F_s$ by using the privileged samples available at training time (line 1).
+We then compute the soft labels by applying the softmax function (\ie normalized exponential) $s_{i} = \sigma(f_s (x^{*}_{i})/{T})$ (line 2).
 The output is a vector which assigns a probability to each class of the privileged samples.
 We note that class probabilities obtained from privileged model provide additional information for each class.
 Here, temperature parameter $T$ controls the degree of class prediction smoothness.
 Higher $T$ enables softer probabilities over classes and vice versa.
-As a final step, Equation~\ref{eq:distillation} is sequentially minimized to distill the knowledge transferred from privileged features as a form of probability vectors (soft labels) into the standard sample classes (hard labels).
+As a final step, Equation~\ref{eq:distillation} is sequentially minimized to distill the knowledge transferred from privileged features as a form of probability vectors (soft labels) into the standard sample classes (hard labels) (line 3).
 In Equation~\ref{eq:distillation}, the $\lambda$ parameter controls the trade-off between privileged and standard features.
 For $\lambda \approx 0$, the objective approaches the standard set objective, which amounts to detection solely on standard features.
 However, as $\lambda \to 1$, the objective transfers the knowledge acquired by the privileged model into the resulting detection model.
-Therefore, learning from the privileged model do, in many cases, significantly improve the learning process of a detection model.
+Therefore, learning from the privileged model does, in many cases, significantly improve the learning process of a detection model.

-Distillation differs from previously introduced approaches of model influence and knowledge transfer.
+Distillation differs from model influence and knowledge transfer in at least two ways.
 First, while knowledge transfer attempts to estimate the privileged features with a representation of a mapping function, distillation is a trade-off between the privileged sample probabilities and standard sample class labels.
-Second, in contrast to model influence, distillation is independent of the machine learning algorithm (model-free) and its objective function can be minimized using a model of choice.
+Second, in contrast to model influence, distillation is independent of the machine learning algorithm (model-free), and its objective function can be minimized using a model of choice.